Ville0/Data-Science/Activity.md

 <br/> **YES !** the order of the websites in the search results is important !

 **12. Try to find which mechanism / formula / algorithm(s) are being used to order the results.**
+<br/> A search algorithm is a massive collection of other algorithms, each with its own purpose and task.
+Here's how it all works.